 The torque values shown are based on lubricated connections as will be found in reassembly.

 16.10 - Compatible Replacement Hydraulic Filters

 When replacing the OEM hydraulic filter (Donaldson P164375) on the swather, ensure you select a compatible filter.
-The following is a list of compatible filters:
+Acceptable replacement filters must meet the following specifications: